marczz/mzlinux_pages/monitoring.md

     system but also from running daemons like cupsd, mpd, xmm2, audacious

-    In Debian there is thre packages:
+    In Debian there is three packages:

     -   The basic _conky-cli_ useful in servers or piped with [dzen2](/node/desktop#dzen "internal reference") it includes